victorliu5296/math-notes/source/content/posts/Why Formal Probability Theory.md

 This mixed distribution challenges our separate notions of discrete and continuous probability.
 We need a framework that can handle such hybrid scenarios in a unified manner.

+To fix this, we introduce a more general that can handle both discrete and continuous probabilities.

+#### Desired Properties of Probability

+Let's try to identify the key properties we want to preserve from our current approaches:

+1. The maximum probability is $1$ (when all outcomes are favorable).
+2. The minimum probability is $0$ (when no outcomes are favorable).
+3. Other probabilities lie between $0$ and $1$.
+4. Scaling the "size" of a set should scale its probability by the same factor.

+Now, we try to construct a definition based on these ideas from a more abstract perspective.

+#### The Concept of Relative Size

+At its core, probability is about measuring the "size" of an event relative to the total "size" of possibilities.
+This idea applies whether we're dealing with discrete outcomes (like rolling a die) or continuous regions (like intervals on a number line).

+Let's consider how this concept evolved:

+1. In finite settings, we simply counted favorable outcomes.
+2. In geometric settings, we used lengths of intervals or areas of shapes.

+#### The Challenge of Infinite Sets

+Remember our attempt to assign probability to a subinterval of $[0,1]$?

+- Using the counting measure, both numerator and denominator became infinitely large.
+- Using the geometric measure (length), we obtained a ratio of finite numbers.

+This illustrates why different types of measures are needed for different scenarios.

+#### Formalizing Our Approach

+Let's introduce some notation:

+- $\Omega$ represents our sample space (all possible outcomes).
+- $A$ is a subset of $\Omega$ (an event we're interested in).
+- $\mu(A)$ denotes the "measure" of set $A$, which could be a count, length, area, etc.

+We can then define probability in a more general sense.

+> #### Definition: Ratio Probability.
+>
+> Given an event $A$ in a universe $\Omega$, the ratio probability of $A$, denoted $P(A)$, is defined as:
+> \[
+> P(A) := \frac{\mu(A)}{\mu(\Omega)}
+> \]

+This definition satisfies our desired properties:

+1. $P(\Omega) = 1$ (certainty: each outcome is favorable)
+2. $P(\emptyset) = 0$ (impossibility: no outcome is favorable)
+3. $0 \le P(A) \le 1$ (for any $A \subseteq \Omega$)
+4. $P(B) = kP(A)$ if $\mu(B) = k\mu(A)$ (scaling property)

+#### Looking Ahead

+While we'll formally define measures later, keeping these concepts and properties in mind will guide our exploration of more advanced probability theory.

+This progression will lead us to measure theory, a modern mathematical framework that formalizes these ideas.
+It provides measures of "size" of appropriate dimensions for different types of objects.

+###### {#note-non-integer-dimensions}
+Interestingly, this concept of dimension-appropriate measures extends to non-integer dimensions, leading to the fascinating world of fractals.
+For those curious, check the [References](#references-dimension-of-measures) section for more on this topic.

+### Another Problem: Uniformity Assumption

+We are not nearly done yet.
+Unfortunately, our current approach still relies on the assumption that all outcomes are equally likely.
+This assumption doesn't hold in many real-world scenarios, and it can lead to contradictions such as the St. Petersburg paradox we covered earlier.
+Here are more examples of scenarios where the uniformity assumption fails.

 ### Unequal Probabilities in Discrete Spaces

 Let's revisit our die-rolling example, but with a twist.
 Imagine a weighted die where the probability of rolling a 6 is twice that of any other number.